(2005 Oct blog post ; enhanced 2008 Jan)

-People need to stick to an appropriate limit (of both 'net-carbs' and of fats) --- adjusted for the amount of exercise they are getting --- in order to maintain their weight loss.
+People need to stick to an appropriate limit (of both 'net-carbs' and of fats --- that is, sugars-and-starches-and-fats) --- adjusted for the amount of exercise they are getting --- in order to maintain their weight loss.

 What the Atkins diet comes down to is basically

 Michael Pollan, author of "In Defense of Food" and "The Omnivore's Dilemma", puts its concisely ---

 (What he means by "Eat food" is "Eat non-manufactured food" --- food like his grandfather and grandmother ate.)

 And Dr. Gott, another diet-promoting doctor, puts it even more succinctly ---

 Follow that mantra, and you do not have to count calories or grams of sugars-plus-starches.